Skip to content

 Parameter Description

-• val: The value corresponding to the field name, representing the search value in the LIKE condition.
+• val: The value corresponding to the column name, representing the search value for the LIKE condition.

-• condition: A boolean value to control whether to apply this LIKE condition.
+• condition: A boolean value that controls whether to apply this LIKE condition.

 Examples